Janet Teissier du Cros: Writing

 Teissier du Cros’ book Divided Loyalties (1962) tells the story of her experiences as a British woman in occupied France, in the Cevennes where the Resistance was active.
 Her husband was away much of the time, initially with the army, and she was often uncertain about where he was and what he was doing.
 She lived in a small rural cottage with her young children, and struggled to get enough food for the family, while estranged from her in-laws because of disagreements about their support for Marshal Pétain.
 Reviewers praised the book for the quality of the writing as well as the compelling personal story of a strong woman dealing with an extraordinary situation.
 A few years later she was invited to write features about France for the Glasgow Herald.

 In 1992, after her death, there was another edition of Divided Loyalties, with a foreword by Richard Cobb who said the author succeeded in relating "dramatic public events" to "everyday existence".
 Janet Adam Smith contributed an afterword which updated readers on the lives of people in the book.
-In 2014 a society, Les Amis du Janet (Friends of Janet), was formed in Saint-Hippolyte-du-Fort to promote her work.
+In 2014 a society, Les Amis de Janet (Friends of Janet), was formed in Saint-Hippolyte-du-Fort to promote her work.
 A memoir of Teissier du Cros’ early life in Aberdeen and Edinburgh, Cross currents: a childhood in Scotland, was published in 1997.

 Teissier du Cros’ translation work included Maouno by Robert Crottet (1941), the story of a friendship between a boy and a reindeer, and commissions for the journal, Revue France-Asie.